Forensic Accounting

 A forensic accounting expert witness analyzes financial records, prepares written opinions, and testifies in depositions and trials.
 They help attorneys establish economic damages, uncover fraud, value businesses, and challenge opposing financial testimony.
 Expert witnesses must demonstrate education, credentials (CPA, ABV, CFF), and relevant experience to be court-qualified.

-Miami attorneys hire forensic accountants for commercial litigation with financial disputes, high-asset divorce cases, shareholder and partnership disputes, fraud investigations, economic damages quantification, and insurance claim disputes.
-Early engagement—before discovery closes—allows the forensic CPA to preserve evidence and shape litigation strategy.
+Forensic accountants in Miami serve litigants, business owners, fiduciaries, and attorneys across commercial disputes, high-asset divorce cases, shareholder and partnership disputes, fraud investigations, economic damages quantification, and insurance claim disputes.
+Early engagement—before discovery closes—allows the forensic CPA to preserve evidence, scope the analysis, and strengthen your position at every stage.

 Daubert readiness means the expert’s opinions are based on sufficient facts, a reliable methodology, and reasoning that can be applied to the facts of the case.
 A Daubert-ready forensic accountant uses peer-reviewed methods, generally accepted accounting standards, and fully documented analytical procedures that survive opposing counsel challenges in litigation support engagements.